Indian cuisine: In Southeast Asia

+Indian cuisine is popular in Southeast Asia, due to the strong Hindu and Buddhist cultural influence in the region.
+It has had considerable influence on Malaysian and Singaporean cooking.
+Indian Singaporean cuisine is often local Tamil Muslim, although North Indian food has increased in the 21st century.
+Other cuisines which borrow inspiration from Indian cooking styles include Cambodian, Lao, Filipino, Vietnamese, Indonesian, Thai, and Burmese.
+The spread of vegetarianism in Southeast Asia has been credited to Hindu and Buddhist practices.
+Singapore is known for its fusion of Singaporean cuisine with Indian influences.
+Fish head curry, for example, is a local creation.

-Thai cuisine was influenced by Indian cuisine, like as recorded by the Thai monk Buddhadasa Bhikku in his writing 'India's Benevolence to Thailand'.
+Thai cuisine was influenced by Indian cuisine, as recorded by the Thai monk Buddhadasa Bhikku in his writing 'India's Benevolence to Thailand'.
 He wrote that Thai people learned how to use spices in their food in various ways from Indians.
-Thais also obtained the methods of making herbal medicines (Ayurveda) from the Indians.
-Some plants like sarabhi of family Guttiferae, kanika or harsinghar, phikun or Mimusops elengi and bunnak or the rose chestnut etc. were brought from India.
+Some plants like sarabhi of family Guttiferae, kanika or harsinghar, phikun or Mimusops elengi and bunnak or the rose chestnut were brought from India.